 When Snapchat Stories came, short-lived (or ephemeral) content hogged the spotlight in social media.
 Pictures that are automatically taken down in 24 hours drew users in like a whirlpool.
 This content has the same effect on people as a falling star, or a famous singer’s last concert, or a baby’s first word: it’s one-of-a-kind and if you miss out on it, you’ll never get another chance to witness it.
 No wonder it works like a charm in social media, too.

 Facebook and Instagram recognized the potential of this and created their own Stories.
-So when you choose your social media marketing tactics, ephemeral content is going to be your new best friend.
+So when you build your social media plan, ephemeral content is going to be your new best friend.